 - Make sure all blanks are completed

 - If you are interested in any of the building sites above, please contact Jason Scott Realty at (414) 467-8775 or visit: www.jsrm.net to submit an offer.

 - Attach your mortgage prequalification letter

 - Submit the house elevations and a site plan if available for DCD approval.
-(Certain lots may require plan submission with the offer, see the listing sheet.)
 If you do not have plans yet, you must submit them in 30 days of offer acceptance.

 DCD will accept your offer if the offering price is reasonable, your plans are compatible with the neighborhood and our design standards and you do not violate the City Buyer Policies.

 - Obtain DCD plan approval if plans were not submitted with your offer

 - Apply for a building permit with DCD’s Development Center for the approved design